ZzzSleepyy/Python-Codes-Task/README.md

 # Python-Codes-Task

-I accidentally deleted this repository and made a new one. the original time i made this was 9/7/2023 ago.
+I accidentally deleted this repository and made a new one. the original time I made this was 9/7/2023 ago.